 Find out more about which countries are currently included in the portal and which are in the pipeline at https://bioprotectionportal.com/roadmap.

-Yes, users are able to navigate around much of the website in the local languages of the countries in the portal, as well as in English.
-The search tool is currently only available in the local language of each country; however, English will be added in the near future.
+Yes, users are able to navigate around much of the website and offline app in the local languages of the country selected, as well as in English.
+The search tool is available in the local language of each country and in English.

 The portal must receive funds to ensure it is developed and maintained as a free-to-use, up-to-date and reliable global source of biological control and biopesticide product information.
 There are three funding schemes to meet the budget requirements: